 Dave Barker-Plummer is an Senior Research Scientist at Stanford University's Center for the Study of Language and Information.
 He holds a Ph.D. from the Department of Artificial Intelligence atEdinburgh University.
 Since 1995 he has managed the Openproof project's work on educational software for teaching logic at the undergraduate level.
 He is the author of papers on automated reasoning, reasoning with diagrams, and architectures for heterogeneous reasoning.
 He co-edited the collection Words, Proofs and Diagrams and was program chair of the Diagrams 2006 conference.
 Dave has taught computer science and logic at Stanford, Swarthmore College and Duke University.
 In his spare time Dave indulges his rock-star fantasies with PAN!C.

 Claudio G. Carvalhaes received the Ph.D. degree in physics from the Universidade Federal Fluminense, Niteroi, RJ, Brazil.
-He is currently an Associate Professor with the Institute of Mathematics and Statistics at Rio de Janeiro State University, RJ, Brazil, and a Visiting Associate Professor at the Center for the Study of Language and Information at Stanford University.
+He is currently a Sr. Data Scientist at MentAd and a researcher at the Suppes Brain Lab at the Center for the Study of Language and Information at Stanford University.
 His research interests include the physics-EEG interface, theoretical physics, and interdisciplinary fields.

 Colleen E. Crangle received her M.Sc.degree in computer science from the University of South Africa and a Ph.D. in philosophy from Stanford University.
 Her research focuses on the intersection of language, computation, and biomedicine.
 In the Suppes Brain Lab she is working on studies of semantics and the brain.
 She co-authored the book Language and Learning for Robots (CSLI Publications,1994) with Patrick Suppes.